blues/app-accelerators/80-ev-charger-session-utilization-monitor/README.md

 </Note>

-## What you'll have when you're done

-A cellular [energy monitoring](https://blues.com/solutions-energy-monitoring/) retrofit for Level 2 EV chargers — mount a DIN-rail energy meter on the charger's AC feed, bolt a Blues Notecard inside the electrical panel, and within minutes you'll see three types of data arriving in Notehub: per-session metered kWh and peak power (`charger_session.qo`, one per charged vehicle), hourly utilization and availability summaries (`charger_summary.qo`, one per hour), and mains-offline alerts (`charger_alert.qo` when the charger circuit loses power).
+A cellular [energy monitoring](https://blues.com/solutions-energy-monitoring/) retrofit for Level 2 EV chargers — for fleet managers, facilities teams, and charging-network operators who need to know how their installed chargers are actually being used.
+The design clamps a DIN-rail energy meter onto each charger's AC feed and reports three streams to Notehub over cellular: per-session metered kWh and peak power, hourly utilization and availability, and mains-offline alerts.
 Energy is measured by a hardware-metered instrument; charger availability is tracked from the meter's V_rms register — when mains voltage is absent the circuit is definitively offline.
 No modification to the charger hardware, no OCPP enrollment, no site IT involvement required.
-See [§9](#9-limitations-and-next-steps) for design boundaries and production expansion paths.
+The hardware is a Notecarrier CX with a Notecard Cell+WiFi and an EASTRON SDM120-Modbus energy meter (see §3 for the BOM); see [§9](#9-limitations-and-next-steps) for design boundaries and production expansion paths.

 ## 1. Project Overview